Algorithms for Distance Problems in Continuous Graphs: Planar graphs

-To achieve this, we fix an embedding of $G$, obtaining a \emph{plane graph}.
-An embedding in this setting may be described combinatorially: for each vertex, we are given the cyclic order of the edges around each vertex.
-For any face $f$ of $G$, let $\GG_f$ be the set of points on the boundary of $f$.
-Our goal is to compute the eccentricity for the points of $\GG_f$.
+In order to prove the theorem, we fix a combinatorial embedding of $G$, obtaining a \emph{plane graph}.
+A combinatorial embedding is usually described by giving the cyclic order of the edges around each vertex, and we will follow also this principle.
+For any face $f$ of $G$, let $\GG_f$ be the continuous set of points on the boundary of $f$.
+Thus, $\GG_f$ contains precisely $\GG(e)$ over all edges $e$ defining the boundary of $f$.

+Our main technical result is that, for each fixed face $f$ of $G$, one can compute the eccentricity and the mean distance of all points of $\GG_f$ in $O(n\log n)$ time.
+From this, we immediately obtain \cref{thm:planar} by iterating through all faces.

-In the following, we assume that the boundary of $f$ is a cycle.
+In the following, we assume that the boundary of a face $f$ is a cycle.
 This can be achieved by cutting open some trees incident to $f$ and using zero-length edges.

-To compute maximum eccentricity and mean with respect to a face in $O(n \log n)$ time, we need to maintain various information in an efficient data structure.
-For this purpose, we adapt top trees.